-Pfeiffer syndrome is a disorder that involves craniosynostosis – premature fusion of the fibrous joints of the bones in the skull, and the shape of the hands and feet.
+Pfeiffer syndrome is a rare genetic disorder that involves craniosynostosis – premature fusion of the fibrous joints of the bones in the skull, and the shape of the hands and feet.

 Pfeiffer syndrome happens when there is a mutation of either the FGFR1 of FGFR2 genes.
 These genes provide instructions for making proteins known as fibroblast growth receptors 1 and 2.
 Among their multiple functions, these proteins signal immature cells to become bone cells during embryonic development.
 A mutation in either the FGFR1 or FGFR2 gene alters protein function and causes prolonged signaling, which can promote the premature fusion of skull bones and affect the development of bones in the hands and feet.